4

 10

 • $\begingroup$ I'll check this, since that would make sense.
 The memory affinity could definitely be a problem, although my code is small enough normally to fit into the L3 cache on the chips (minus other stuff).
-So I don't know, but I will check into this. $\endgroup$ Feb 19, 2014 at 23:17
+So I don't know, but I will check into this. $\endgroup$ Commented Feb 19, 2014 at 23:17

 • $\begingroup$ Well, if thread 7 on socket 1 is accessing some memory that was originally touched by thread 0 on socket 0, then even if it fits in L3, you'll have to load it across the bus at the very least. $\endgroup$